IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.1.1 Event Handling Requirements

-In Table 1:53.1.1.1.1-1 specifies behavior requirements for the Image Display when it receives FHIRcast events.
+Table 1:53.1.1.1.1-1 specifies behavior requirements for the Image Display when it receives FHIRcast events.

 The Image Display shall support all Behaviors shown as “R” in Optionality.
 The Image Display may support suggested behaviors ("O" in Optionality).
 For each Received Event in the table, 'Context Key' identifies the context in the Received Event, and 'Resources' specifies the FHIR resource used in the given context.